The Weimar hyperinflation of 1923 has become the poster child for hyperinflation horror stories.

 This finally brought stability to the German economy.
 The nightmare was over.

 But how was this devastating event even able to occur?

 Many people believe that the cause of the famous hyperinflation in Weimar Germany in 1923 was money printing that began as a result of the French occupation of the Ruhr that began in January that year.

 However, the causes go much deeper.

-Prior to the Great War, most major currencies were on the classical gold standard including the British Pound and the appropriately named German Goldmark.
+Prior to the Great War, most major currencies were on the classical gold standard including the British Pound and the German Goldmark.
 A gold standard is a monetary system where the supply of banknotes in circulation is constrained by the quantity of gold in a central bank’s vault.

 In Germany’s case, prior to 1914, no less than one-third of the notes issued had to be covered by gold.

 In 1914 the Germans, along with all the other powers, believed that they were going to engage in a short sharp war that would be over by Christmas.
 The government didn’t want to finance the war through taxation, so they did so by borrowing and through the printing press.

 Germany came off the gold standard and started inflating the money supply.

 This initial money printing combined with the loss in the Great War, the reparations and then finally the money printing of 1923 all combined to bring about the devastating hyperinflation.